Hacker0x01/docs.hackerone.com/docs/programs/message-hackers.md

 To use the Message Hackers feature:
 1. Go to your program's **Settings > Hacker Management > Message Hackers**.
-2. Select the receipients of your message.
+2. Select the recipients of your message.
 You can select from these options:

 Option | Details
 ------ | -------